VKostoulas/Medical_Image_Generation/README.md

 ### Configuration
 All the global settings of the projects are stored in a configuration file.
-The *config.yaml* file in the configs folder is a basic configuration.
+The *config.yaml* file in the configs folder is a basic configuration example.
 You could use this as your configuration file, but it is highly recommended to create your own config files based on different experiments.
-You can create your own files and call them when running the main.py (see next section), but keep all the config files in the /medimgen/configs folder.
+You can create your own files and call them when running commands of this project (see next section), but keep all the config files in the /medimgen/configs folder.
 It is handy to store different configuration files for different experiments (e.g., one file for diffusion model and one for latent diffusion model).

 ### Training